oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 ### **Ansible**
 OCI supports the use of Ansibles modules to automate cloud infrastructure provisioning and configuration, orchestrating of complex operation process, and deployment and update of your software assets.
-{% img assets/ansible.png "Ansible" %}
+{% imgx assets/ansible.png "Ansible" %}

 The OCI Ansible collection supports Ansible Tower and AWX.
 For more information on how to set up the collection with Ansible Tower, refer to the [ansible_blogpost].
 To install the free version of Ansible Tower (AWX) on an OCI Compute instance, you can use [ansible solution on GitHub] and the following [ansible example playbooks]